Full day pre-conference training courses – Tuesday, October 14th

 The evolving role of treasury, is there a “best” treasury practice?

-Connected cash strategy
+- Connected cash process

 In-house bank technology